IBM/comparing-corpora/README.md

 | Chi-squared ($\chi^2$)                            |`chi_square_distance`| token          | Word/Token count comparison                      |
 | Zipf                                              |`zipf_distance`| token          | Unigram rank-frequency statistics                |

-## Performance and Citation
+## Citation
-The quality, time performance and other properties these metrics are studied in the following paper.
+If you use this package for your scientific publication please cite the following work studies the quality, time performance and other properties of most of the metrics in this package.
 ```
 @inproceedings{kour2022measuring,
   title={Measuring the Measuring Tools: An Automatic Evaluation of Semantic Metrics for Text Corpora},